 No. 6 Kansas rallies late to beat No. 7 Duke 69-64

-INDIANAPOLIS (AP) Jalen Wilson and Dajuan Harris Jr. provided a calm, steadying influence for No. 6 Kansas on Tuesday night.
+INDIANAPOLIS — Jalen Wilson and Dajuan Harris Jr. provided a calm, steadying influence for No. 6 Kansas.
 Jayhawks freshman Gradey Dick provided the late splash.

 Together they extended the nation’s longest active winning streak.